 Treacle Tarts Recipe Ingredients

-Make sure you check the recipe card at the very bottom for the exact amount needs for this pie.
+Make sure you check the recipe card at the very bottom for the exact amount needed for these.

 How To Make Treacle Tarts Recipe